Get your free and exclusive +30-page Authentication Analytics Whitepaper

 Device is passkey-readyThe device must support passkey creation (biometrics enabled, authenticator configured)

-No local passkey existsThe account must not already have a passkey on this device / authenticator
+No existing passkey existsThe account must not already have a passkey for this RP in the active credential provider

-Password manager supports CCThe password manager must support Conditional Create; currently best integrations are via native first-party credential managers (Apple Passwords, Google Password Manager)
+Credential provider supports CCThe credential provider must support Conditional Create; best integrations today are first-party providers (Apple Passwords, Google Password Manager), with some third-party providers adding support on specific platforms

 User authentication contextThe password manager uses the recent authentication context (e.g., biometric unlock) as consent; behavior varies by platform